Bzsmrf/acharya_trainingmodel/JustificationForModel/ChooseingLLMs.md

 According to Data + Ai Summit 2022 by Databricks a leading contributor in the field of Data Science and creator of Apache Spark.
 There are a lot of LLMs the leading LLMs on the Glue score benchmark are
 ![](https://github.com/Bzsmrf/Summerize/blob/master/JustificationForModel/fig1.png)
 Now, Recently in 2023, the leading LLMs are from the article published on dataconomy.com  “The role of LLMs in Ai war” is

-Here the benchmark was on the Size of parameters and Training Tokens We can see that Chat-gpt3 and LaMDA models like(BERT, and BARD) are the leading ones based on GLUE score.
 ![](https://github.com/Bzsmrf/Summerize/blob/master/JustificationForModel/fig%202.png)

+ Here the benchmark was on the Size of parameters and Training Tokens

+We can see that Chat-gpt3 and LaMDA models like(BERT, and BARD) are the leading ones based on GLUE score and Size of parameters and Training Tokens.

 ### Comparison of Language Models
 Open Ai models
 Chat-gpt